hdvos/lingo_productivity_scripts/aliases/README.md

 A bunch of useful aliasses for lingo devs

 ## Setup
+Find where you stored `my_locations.config`.
+In this repository this is 1 folder up.

 1. Add and adapt the following line to your aliases in your `.zshrc`:
 ```